All Resources

 How Data Flows: Orchestration and Integration

+This leads us to our last stage which is the Orchestration and Integration (Flow).
 These tools manage the deployment and execution of models, ensuring they perform as expected in production environments.
 They handle the workflow of machine learning processes, from data ingestion to model deployment.

 Integration: Integrating models into applications involves using APIs and other interfaces to allow seamless communication between the model and the application.
 This ensures that the model's predictions are utilized effectively.